Frequently Asked Questions

 What kind of viola does Jacob play on?

-Jacob plays on a viola from American luthier Gabrielle Kundert, made in 2003.
-The viola is quite special, as it was commissioned by Jacob's undergraduate teacher, Mara Gearman, and passed down to him.
-It was Kundert's first viola based off an 18th century Italian instrument of unknown origin, formerly attributed to Camillo Camilli, and now thought to be the work of one of his students.
+From 2012 to late 2023 he played a viola from American luthier Gabrielle Kundert made in 2003 (this is the viola we call "Prim").
+The Kundert viola is special to us, as it was commissioned by Jacob's undergraduate teacher, Mara Gearman, and passed down to him.
+It was Kundert's first (possibly only) viola based off an 18th century Italian instrument of unknown origin, formerly attributed to Camillo Camilli, and now thought to be the work of one of his students.
 Jacob is also fortunate to play a rare French viola bow, made by Émile-Auguste Ouchard in 1945.

 What kind of violin does Jacob play on?